 ABSTRACT

 The present study was conducted in Raipur District of Chhattisgarh and Imphal East District of Manipur during the year of 2021-22 and 2022-23 to determine the extent of technological gap in recommended rice production technology by the farmers.
 A total of four blocks namely Arang and Abhanpur blocks from Chhattisgarh and Keirao and Khsetrigao blocks from Manipur were chosen randomly for the study.
 Five villages belonging to each selected block were chosen randomly in both the States.
 10 rice growing farmers were chosen randomly from each of the selected villages from both the States for data collection so as to make a total of 100 respondents from each State.
 The data were collected through personal interview, then compiled, tabulated and analysed by using various suitable and appropriate statistical tools for measurement to derive appropriate answer for the specific objective of the study.
-The study found that 97.00 % and 99.00 per cent of respondents of Chhattisgarh and Manipur were found to have technological gap in seed treatment and among all the cultivation practices of rice the highest technological gap index was observed in bio-fertilizer application and seed treatment.
-The average technological gap index shown by the respondents of Chhattisgarh was 47.76 per cent and 50.41 per cent shown by the respondents of Manipur resulting in the difference of -5.54 per cent between the States.
-But both the States had medium level in extent technological gap with a difference of -7.44 per cent in terms of extent of technological gap.
+The study found that 97.00 % and 99.00 % of respondents of Chhattisgarh and Manipur were found to have technological gap in seed treatment and among all the cultivation practices of rice the highest technological gap index was observed in bio-fertilizer application and seed treatment.
+The average technological gap index shown by the respondents of Chhattisgarh was 47.76 % and 50.41 % shown by the respondents of Manipur resulting in the difference of -5.54 % between the States.
+But both the States had medium level in extent technological gap with a difference of -7.44 % in terms of extent of technological gap.

 Keywords: Adoption, Rice Farming, Technological Gap, Production Technology